abacusorg/zeldovich-PLT/README.md

 To build in out-of-core mode, use `meson setup build -DDISK=true`.
 The state will be buffered in the `InitialConditionsDirectory`.
 This allows one to generate much larger ICs than fit in memory.

+To build with support for setting `ZD_Version=1` in the parameter file, use `meson setup build -Dallow_v1=true`.
+This will not turn on version 1 RNG by default, but will allow it in the parameter file.

 Run with `./build/zeldovich <param_file>`.
 An example parameter file (`example.par`) is provided, and all of the options are detailed in the "Parameter file options" section below.

 Meson itself can be obtained via pip.
 You probably want ninja too: `pip install meson ninja`.